Free Boiler & Heating Grant Scheme Criteria

 Grants are available to cover some or all of the cost of replacing inefficient boilers and electric storage heaters.
 They can also cover the cost of installing central heating if you do not have it.
-The grants can be accessed by home owners and private tenants who receive a qualifying benefit, tax credit or allowance and they do not have to be paid back.
+The heating grant scheme can be accessed by home owners and private tenants who receive a qualifying benefit, tax credit or allowance and they do not have to be paid back.

 Oil or LPG boilers and Electric Storage Heaters are normally 100% free but a small contribution towards the cost may sometimes be required.

 Gas Boilers only qualify for partial funding so a contribution will always be required.
 This will vary depending on the property type and the current heating system but there are various options available to help you pay this amount.
 These include standard finance, 0% finance and The Green Deal which uses the energy bill savings from installing a new boiler to pay for the shortfall so you will never be out of pocket.

 Note that funding levels have been cut in recent years and there will be very little difference if you apply elsewhere.

 These Government-backed grants are part of the Energy Companies Obligation (ECO) scheme.
 Under ECO, Energy Suppliers are obliged to pay towards energy saving improvements in households that are likely to be living in fuel poverty.

 Even if you do not qualify for the heating grant scheme, we can arrange for you to receive a free survey and quote from approved installers who can help with finance.